Building Community

 We want to make sure that national bladder cancer patient organisations are strong enough to effectively support people affected by bladder cancer in each country, to elevate awareness and advocate for better diagnosis, treatment and care.
 Our network holds a wealth of experience in this area, and we are here to provide guidance and support to aid the work of national groups and individuals.

-As a first step, we’ve created this Start-up guide for new or fledging bladder cancer patient groups, which aims to provide support and guidance for anyone wishing to establish a bladder cancer patient group in their country.
+As a first step, we’ve created A Start-up guide (available in 6 languages) for new or fledging bladder cancer patient groups, which aims to provide support and guidance for anyone wishing to establish a bladder cancer patient group in their country.
 The guide was built together with our members and contains advice, information and tips, based on our experience setting up national patient organisations.

-Furthermore, our annual meeting is the only global gathering for the bladder cancer community and serves as a platform for exchange of knowledge and information, collaboration and development of new innovative ideas.
+Furthermore, our World Bladder Cancer Patient Forum is the only global gathering for the bladder cancer community and serves as a platform for exchange of knowledge and information, collaboration and development of new innovative ideas.
+There is a need for international multi-stakeholder collaboration to achieve a common goal of improving the lives of people affected by bladder cancer no matter where they live in the world.

 Our vision is to have a bladder cancer patient organisation established in each country, and that they are fully able to support people affected by bladder cancer.
 We’re here to help grow, connect and support these groups on their journey.